Simhyeon/r4d/docs/macro_indices.md

 ### repl

-Replace contents of the custom macro.
+Replace contents of the runtime macro.

 ```
 $define(before=BEFORE)